-Windwalker Monk DPS Mythic+ Tips — Battle for Azeroth (BfA) 8.1
+Windwalker Monk DPS Mythic+ Tips — Dragonflight 10.2

-On this page, you will find tips and advice to tackle Mythic+ dungeons with your Windwalker Monk in World of Warcraft — Battle for Azeroth (BfA) 8.1.
+In this guide, you will find tips and advice to tackle Mythic+ dungeons with your Windwalker Monk in World of Warcraft — Dragonflight 10.2.

 Both the single-target and multi-target rotations do not change in Mythic+ content.
 For more information about the Windwalker Monk DPS rotation, refer back to the Rotation, Cooldowns, and Abilities page.